bevyengine/rfcs/rfcs/41-ui-navigation.md

 the navigation system emits a `FocusChanged` event, the event contains two lists of entities:
-- The list of entities that after the navigation event are no more focused or dormant
+- The list of entities that after the navigation event are no more focused or active
-- The list of entities that are newly dormant or focused
+- The list of entities that are newly active or focused

 For the simplest case of navigating from one focusable to another in the same menu, the two list have a single element,